zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Asset-Centric-Data-API.md

 ## `Get Asset Sampled Data`
 Returns sampled data for all referenced measurements.

-Note: The inputs to this API matches the SdsStream Get Samples Values data call.
+Note: The inputs to this API matches the sds stream Get samples values data call.

 ### Request
 ```text